CambridgeSemiticsLab/BH_time_collocations/readme.md

-# The Constructional Networks of Time Phrases in Biblical Hebrew
+# The Constructional Networks of Time Phrases in Biblical Hebrew (data)

 Mapping the constructional networks of BH time phrases using statistical measures of association.